-It's acceptable to configure non-sensitive properties in a properties file and sensitive properties (like apiKey) via an environment variable.
+Configuring non-sensitive properties in a properties file and sensitive properties (like apikey) via an environment variable is acceptable.
 Properties set via environment variable will take precedence over the ones specified in the properties file.

-Once the required properties are available via either the properties file or via the environment variable, dct-toolkit is ready for use.
+Once the required properties are available via either the properties file or the environment variable, dct-toolkit is ready for use.